 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

-He’s looking past me now.
-His eyes are tinged with the orange of the dying sun.
+He’s looking past me now, eyes tinged with the soft orange of dusk.

 “I’ve tried, but I’ve never made it.
 I feel good about this time though.”

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He picked me up somewhere around Indio and has been driving for 2 hours.
+He’s been driving for about 2 hours.
 I am ravenous.
 I wolf my Son of Baconator down.

 We stop and pick up two more people: an old rancher and a young hitchhiker.
 He extends the same dampened religious enthusiasm to them.

-He drops me off at the U of A library, because I don’t know another landmark in the city.
+He drops me off at Arizona State University, because I don’t know another landmark in the city.
 He gives me 5 dollars.

 Sometimes I hunker down in a McDonald’s rest booth and work.
 I manage to pick up small web dev gigs that let me keep traveling.